hawkchen/exercise-maker/readme.md

 }
 ```

-Then, this plugin will remove the next 3 lines after the comment which is just the method `hello()`.
+Then, this plugin will remove the next 3 lines after the exercise mark which is just the method `hello()`.
 So the produced file is:

 ```java
 public class HelloVM {